spf13/spf13.com/content/project/cobra.md

 The root command represents your binary itself.

 Cobra doesn't require any special constructors.
-Simply create your commands.
+Simply create your commands any way you like.
+I prefer to use a composite literal as demonstrated below.

     var HugoCmd = &cobra.Command{
         Use:   "hugo",